Anonymous1212144/update2.1/README.md

 IMPORTANT
 ==========
-- This mode is made for 1.20.4 SINGLEPLAYER.
+- This mode is made for 1.20.4 SINGLEPLAYER (might work with earlier 1.20 versions but haven't tested it yet)
 - This mod does NOT require Fabric API.
 - This mod is NOT compatible with Sodium, and compatibility with other mods is unlikely (since it changed basically everything).
 - Mods that should work fine: Fabric API, Modmenu